 I budgeted $5/day and I ran this ad:

 This was an ad which pointed directly to the blog post.
 Essentially, the ad is no different than what most of us do on Facebook every day: Share great content.

 The results?
 I was able to drive readers to this post for 10 cents per click.
 My opt-in rate on the post came in at 12.6%.
-Ultimately, in about 4 months, I built an email list of over 800 subscribers (it sits at 848 as of this writing), all on the back of this one blog post.
-The Facebook page for this blog is over 500 fans.
+Ultimately, in about 4 months, I built an email list of 848 subscribers, all on the back of this one blog post.
+The Facebook page for this blog gained over 500 fans.
 I get people sharing this post organically all the time, too.